Home » Hair Transplant » Can a Forehead Hair Transplant Improve Your Appearance?

 • It can be more expensive than a forehead hair transplant

-How many grafts are necessary for a forehead hair transplant?
+How many hair grafts do you need for a big forehead hair transplant?

-The number of grafts you may need depends on several factors, such as your gender, forehead size and your natural hair thickness and density.
-On average, people who undergo this procedure normally require a 500-2000 grafts hair transplant.
+The number of grafts you may need to lower your forehead depends on several factors, such as your gender, forehead size and your natural hair thickness and density.
+On average, people who undergo this procedure normally require a 500-2000 graft hair transplant.

 However, only a surgeon can determine your specific graft needs upon examining you and learning more about your desired outcome.